 STI Prevention Specialist

 The STI Prevention Specialist provides training + technical assistance to health centers by working directly with clinics on best practices in quality improvement, STI control and treatment, and patient management approaches to enhance the capacity of providers to integrate STI prevention and treatment guidelines and recommendations into their practices.
-This position also coordinates, conducts outreach, and provides training for health care and community-based partners working with populations at high risk for syphilis and other STI infections.
+This position also coordinates, conducts outreach, and provides training for health care and community-based partners working with populations at high risk for STI infections.

-- In collaboration with the Manager of STI Prevention Programs, support with implementing STI prevention interventions, including training and technical assistance to improve integration of quality sexual and reproductive health care in diverse health center settings.
+- In collaboration with the Senior Manager of STI Prevention Programs, support with implementing STI prevention interventions, including training and technical assistance to improve integration of quality sexual and reproductive health (SRH) care in diverse health center settings.

 - Support the implementation of assessments and Technical Assistance (TA) for Title X Delegate Agencies, LAUSD wellness centers, health center and community partners who participate in STI Prevention Center activities.

-- Provide guidance and support to health centers by sharing best practices in clinical performance measures to improve and/or maintain high quality STI care (screening, testing and treatment).
+- Provide guidance and support to health centers by sharing best practices in clinical performance measures to improve and/or maintain high-quality STI care (screening, testing and treatment).

 - Act as STI Prevention Center liaison to health centers and key partners.
-Cultivate and maintain effective communication with health center staff, community based organizations and other community stakeholders.
+Cultivate and maintain effective communication with health center staff, community-based organizations and other community stakeholders.

 - Support, coordinate and implement special projects related to vulnerable populations (youth and young adults, people using drugs, people experiencing homelessness, people impacted by incarceration, etc.).